Rose Street Club

 The Rose Street Club (sometimes the International Rose Street Club and earlier the Local Rights Association for Rental and Sanitary Reform) was a far-left, anarchist organisation based in what is now Manette Street, London.
 Originally centred around London's German community, and acting as a meeting point for new immigrants, it became one of the leading radical clubs of Victorian London in the late-nineteenth century.
 Although its roots went back to the 1840s, it was properly formed in 1877 by members of a German émigré workers' education group, which soon became frequented by London radicals, and within a few years had led to the formation of similar clubs, sometimes in support and sometimes in rivalry.
 The Rose Street Club provided a platform for the radical speakers and agitators of the day and produced its own paper, Freiheit—which was distributed over Europe, and especially Germany—and pamphlets for other groups and individuals.
 Although radical, the club initially focused as much on providing a social service to its members as on activism.
 With the arrival of the anarchist Johann Most in London in the early 1880s, and his increasing influence within the club, it became increasingly aligned with anarchism.

 Background

 The late-19th century saw the growth of several political organisations in London, many of which formed themselves into clubs.
 For a while, the literary critic Robert Sampson said, the city was the epicentre of European radicalism during the last decades of the period.
-At the same time, radicals were being expelled from European cites, particularly Germany, in what the modern historian Faith Hillis has termed "a tsunami of illiberalism".
-London, partly due to Britain one of the few countries to still maintain the semblence a free press, became an attractive place of exile for many of them.
+At the same time, radicals were being expelled from European cities, particularly in Germany, in what the modern historian Faith Hillis has termed "a tsunami of illiberalism".
+London, partly due to Britain having a fairly wide freedom of the press, became an attractive place of exile for many of them.
 Thus clubs such as Rose Street were often majoritively composed of refugees, yet they also attracted English adherents.